khinwahwahsm/khinwahwahsm/README.md

 ### Hi there 👋, my name is Khin Wah Wah Soe Myint (Wah)
-#### I am a STEM learner, recently graduated from UWA with the Master of Business Analytics.
+#### I am a STEM learner, recently graduated from UWA with a Master of Business Analytics.
 I'm a dedicated data professional with a strong background in data analysis and a deep passion for transforming data into actionable insights.

 🔍 I specialize in designing and developing Power BI dashboards, automating reporting processes, and analyzing data trends to support strategic decision-making.
 My experience has taught me the value of precision and clarity in presenting data, ensuring that insights are both meaningful and accessible to stakeholders.